 - Decreases skin pigmentation and hyperpigmentation (reference)

-- Has anti-inflammatory effects which is helpful for treating acne, rosacea and can promote wound healing and help prevent scarring (reference)
+- Has anti-inflammatory effects which is helpful for treating many skin conditions and can promote wound healing and help prevent scarring (reference)

 - Helps replenish the skin's vitamin E levels, which has anti-oxidant effects and helps prevent against oxidative stress and maintains the collagen network in the skin (reference)

-Most vitamin C serum’s on the market use L-ascorbic acid as their form of vitamin C. The problem with L-ascorbic acid is that it is not very stable.
+Most vitamin C serum's on the market use L-ascorbic acid as their form of vitamin C. Brands like Skinceuticals, Drunk Elephant, and Paula's Choice.
+The problem with L-ascorbic acid is that it is not very stable.
 It gets oxidized when it is exposed to light (reference).
 This means that while the concentration starts at 15% when the product is first formulated, that percentage decreases quickly, so after being exposed to light the product becomes much less effective and the concentration of stable vitamin C in the product decreases dramatically.

-Alternatively, the.
-Beautycounter All Bright C Serum uses a total of 10% vitamin C, from two forms of ultra-stable Vitamin C. It uses 5% bis-glyceryl ascorbate and 5% tetrahexyldecyl ascorbate.
-These were specifically selected for their stability and efficacy over time (reference).
+Alternatively, the Beautycounter All Bright C Serum uses a total of 10% vitamin C, from two forms of ultra-stable Vitamin C. It uses 5% bis-glyceryl ascorbate and 5% tetrahexyldecyl ascorbate.
+These were specifically selected for their stability and effectiveness over time (reference).

 Both bis-glyceryl ascorbate and tetrahexyldecyl ascorbate are effective at lower concentrations, which also means they have less potential to irritate the skin.
 They are also lipid-soluble, so the effects are deeper and longer-lasting in the skin.
 These forms of vitamin C are able to penetrate the skin, while L-ascorbic acid, loses efficacy when it comes into contact with water, making it difficult to formulate with and harder to penetrate the skin (reference).
 This is why you are seeing many high-end skincare brands selling do it yourself products where you mix the L-ascorbic acid vitamin C with a serum just before using.
 They are trying to maximize the stability of an ingredient that is very unstable and losses effectiveness quickly.